 Not providing an unsubscribe option paints your business in a bad light.
 It is also a surefire to frustrate people, making them mark your email as spam.

 Ensure that you provide people with an unsubscribe option even though you think it may not work in your favor.
-As important as subscribers are, so is their satisfaction with your content.
+As crucial as subscribers are, so is their satisfaction with your content.

 You Are Using Too Many Images and Not Enough Text – (why your emails go to spam?)